mrsnailo/mrsnailo.github.io/content/en/posts/flameshot-hotkeys.md

 ---
-title: "Direct copy to clipboard Shortcut-Flamshot"
+title: "Direct copy to clipboard Shortcut-Flameshot"
 date: 2022-06-17T22:15:00+0600 ##modify
 tags:
     - tools
     - hotkeys
 categories:
     - Utilities
-description: Import a custom shortut file for direct copy any screen to clipboard Using Flameshot
+description: Import a custom shortut file for direct copy any screen to clipboard, Using Flameshot
 ---

 ## Introduction
 A lot you may using flameshot with kde .
 And ofcourse its a handy sceenshot taking tool.
-I would recommend it to use as i have good experience with flameshot.
+I would recommend you to use it as i have good experience with flameshot.

-By defalt flameshot has limited keyboard shortcut to trigger any actions.
+By default flameshot has limited keyboard shortcut to trigger any actions.

 ![Shortcut](https://i.ibb.co/v4J4P1k/image.png)